LOADING ...

 Phyllis: You know what gets me hot, you don't have the faintest idea what gets me hot!

-Don: Sure!
+Sure!
 Hamburgers!
-Look at . . .
+Look at this . . .

-I can't take it . . .
+Phyllis: I take it . . .

 Don: See

-Phyllis: I can't take it . . . oh, God, hamburger!
+Phyllis: I can't it . . . oh, God, that hamburger!

 Don: But you don't know what me hot.

 Don: I'm getting hot! . . .
 When I was drinking the potion . . . and that hat and that cape and everything . . . just incredible . . .
-I'd . . . wonder it's like to, to change into a monster . . . it must be really great.
+I'd . . . wonder what it's like to, to into a monster . . . it must be really great.

 Phyllis: It's just so wonderful.
 Give me a bite of the apple there . . .
 Mmm, oh, my monster!
 Oh, that's so terr-- Oh!
-I that, when a monster does that, mm . . .
-Well, I've just been thinking, monster, we can take rides in the country in the Volkswagen . . . and, my monster, you're feeling me up, my monster.
+I love that, when a monster does that, mm . . .
+Well, I've just been thinking, monster, we can take in the country in the Volkswagen . . . and, my monster, you're feeling me up, my monster.

 FZ: It get you hot.

-Well . . . it doesn't get me hot.
+Phyllis: Well . . . it get me hot.

 FZ: Ha ha . . .
 Who was it?

-That was Sheba!
+Phyllis: was Sheba!
 It wasn't me!

 FZ: Who is Ha ha!